|

 This page specifies whether a Whozz Calling? device is to be used, and its configuration.

 Whozz Calling? devices report caller information more reliably than most modems, and are much easier to install and use for multi-line environments.
-They cannot hang up the phone or play or record sounds over the phone.
+They cannot play or record sounds over the phone, and most cannot hang up the phone.

 Configure the Whozz Calling? device with the following controls: